Do Go On - 331 - Raoul Wallenberg; The Swedish Schindler

 Interesting.

-um so prior to this you know um hitler catching the guy trying to make peace talks prior to this
+So prior to this, you know, Hitler catching the guy trying to make peace talks,

-hungarian jews had lived in relative security and safety
+prior to this, Hungarian Jews had lived in relative security and safety from the Holocaust.

 Fuck.